Optimal anytime regret with two experts: Discussion of results and techniques

-The dimension $n$ denotes the number of experts.
-The coordinate $\ell_{t,j}$ denotes the cost of the $j\th$ expert at time $t$.
-The vector $x_t$ may be viewed as a probability distribution, so the inner product $\inner{x_t}{\ell_t}$ is the expected cost of the algorithm at time $t$.
-Thus, the total expected cost of the algorithm up to time $t$ is $\sum_{i=1}^t \inner{x_i}{\ell_i}$.
+The cost incurred by the algorithm at time $t$ is the inner product $\inner{x_t}{\ell_t}$.
+This may be thought of as the ``expected cost'' of the algorithm, although the algorithm is actually deterministic.
+The total expected cost of the algorithm up to time $t$ is $\sum_{i=1}^t \inner{x_i}{\ell_i}$.
 For $j \in [n]$, the total cost of the $j\th$ expert up to time $t$ is $L_{t,j} = \sum_{i=1}^t \ell_{i,j}$.
 The regret at time $t$ of algorithm $\cA$ against adversary $\cB$ is the difference between the algorithm's total expected cost and the total cost of the best expert, i.e.,

-\paragraph{Anytime setting.} This work focuses on the anytime setting where the algorithm's objective is to minimize, for \emph{all} $t$, the regret normalized by $\sqrt{t}$.
-Specifically, the minimax optimal algorithm must solve
+\paragraph{Anytime setting.} This work focuses on the anytime setting.
+In this setting, one may view the algorithm as running forever, with the goal of minimizing, for \emph{all} $t$, the regret normalized by $\sqrt{t}$.
+Alternatively, one may view the game as ending at a time chosen by the adversary, and the algorithm must minimize the regret at that ending time.
+(It does not matter whether the adversary chooses the ending time in advance or dynamically, since $\cA$ and $\cB$ are deterministic so all interactions are predetermined.)
+These two views are equivalent because the algorithm cannot distinguish between them.

-As mentioned above, MWU with a time-varying step size achieves $\AnytimeValue(n) \leq \sqrt{\ln n}$ for all $n \geq 2$ \cite[\S 2.5]{BubeckNotes}.
-It is unknown whether this bound is tight, although as $n \rightarrow \infty$ it can be loose by at most a factor $\sqrt{2}$ due to the lower bound from the fixed time horizon setting \cite{CFHHSW97}.
-The minimax optimal anytime regret is unknown even in the case of $n=2$ experts.
+Formally, the goal is to design an algorithm which achieves the infimum in the following expression defining the minimax anytime regret.

+This precise value was previously unknown even for $n=2$.
 The best known bounds at present are

 The lower bound, due to \cite{LuoSchapire14}, demonstrates a gap between the anytime setting and the fixed-time setting, where the optimal normalized regret is $\sqrt{1/2\pi}$ \cite{Cover66}.
-We will show that neither inequality in \Equation{KnownTwoExpertBounds} is tight.
+Our main result is that $\AnytimeValue(2)=\gamma/2 \approx 0.653$ and consequently neither inequality in \Equation{KnownTwoExpertBounds} is tight.